witcher33333/EJS-Partials-and-Layouts/README.md

 # EJS-Partials-and-Layouts
-A beautiful designed website that rendered via EJS , and uses EJS partials and layouts and static CSS styles, hosted in Local server.
+A website that rendered via EJS , and uses EJS partials and layouts and static CSS styles, hosted in Local server.